boltlabs-inc/zkchannels-spec/tezos/0-overview-and-index.md

    A status assigned to an operation that is included in the blockchain, but the execution of which has failed.
 An operation can fail for a few reasons, e.g., due to a programmed `FAILWITH` instruction in the smart contract, or because the source account does not have sufficient tez to cover the cost of the operation.
 For a list of reasons why an operation may fail, see the [tezos developer documentation](https://tezos.gitlab.io/active/michelson.html#failures).
 *  **forge**:
    To create a serialized Tezos operation.
+*  **gas**:
+   A measure of the number of elementary operations performed during the execution of a smart contract.
+Gas is used to measure how much computing power is used to execute a smart contract.
 *  **implicit account**:
    An account that is linked to a public key.
 An implicit account cannot include a script and cannot reject incoming transactions.
 The address prefix indicates the instantiation of EdDSA signature scheme for the associated public key, i.e. 'tz1' indicates Ed25519, 'tz2' indicates ECDSA over Secp256k1, and 'tz3' indicates ECDSA over P256.
 *  **inject**: